mkaszubowski/reefpoints/source/posts/2016-05-25-how-does-project-communication-become-complex.md

 ## Reinventing the wheel?

 The need for management is not a new concept.
 As I was discovering it for myself, I was surely reinventing the wheel.
-Colleagues advised that the number of connections between nodes is described by [https://en.wikipedia.org/wiki/Metcalfe%27s_law](Metclafe’s Law).
+Colleagues advised that the number of connections between nodes is described by [Metclafe’s Law](https://en.wikipedia.org/wiki/Metcalfe%27s_law).

 ![Metclafe’s Law](https://i.imgur.com/Iv59ich.png)